tschaub/suite/docs/geoeditor/src/introduction.rst

 The :guilabel:`Available Layers` dialog lists all layers on the current WMS server.
 To display information about the layer, click on the (+) next to each layer.
 Select one or more layers and click ``Add Layers`` to add them to the list and the map window.

-.. note:: GeoEditor can only provide access to the default WMS server.
+.. note:: GeoEditor can only provide access to a single WMS server.
+To configure GeoEditor to work with a WMS server other than the local GeoServer see :ref:`configuration`.

 You can manage the composition of your layers through the :guilabel:`Layers` list.
 Right click on a layer to zoom to a layer extent, remove a layer from the list/map, or view layer properties.